ptribble/jdk-sunos-patches/jdk21/jdk21u-jdk-21.0.3-ga/README.txt

 JDK 21 now we're in rampdown.

-Issues known that indicate serious bugs, likely due to not integrating loom correctly as they date back to that change.
-Specifically, I suspect we need to provide a working DefaultPoller implementation rather than the current stub.
+Cleanup: Provide a working DefaultPoller implementation rather than the current stub in order to get loom fully working.
+(Courtesy of Jasper Siepkes.)

-* jshell doesn't work
+Cleanup: Fixed the patch for
-* illuminate doesn't work
+src/java.base/unix/classes/java/lang/ProcessImpl.java which fixes the startup hang in jshell and illuminate (and hopefully the minecraft reports)

 Cleanup: missed the dropping of TIERED in 17+8, it's now COMPILER1_AND_COMPILER2